-Contrary to popular belief, outdoor heaters are safe to use under a covered patio if the right precautions have been taken.
+Contrary to popular belief, outdoor heaters are safe under a covered patio if the proper precautions have been taken.

-For most mushroom style patio heaters, a clearance of two feet should suffice.
-Given the large size of these heaters, that would mean you would have to have your patio cover at least 10 feet from the ground.
+Given the large size of these heaters, you would need your patio cover at least 10 feet from the ground.

 Also, all outdoor heaters should be kept at a sufficient distance (around 6 feet) from combustible materials such as umbrellas, wood, etc.

-Outdoor heaters work by producing radiant heat.
-What this means is that unlike air heaters, they don’t blow warm air around the space.
+Outdoor heaters produce radiant heat that simply heat the objects in their vicinity.
+This means that, unlike air heaters, they don’t blow warm air around the space.

-But how much of a difference would it really make?
-Not an awful lot!
-And it does aid in improving the long term durability of the heaters.
+How much of a difference does keeping a heater out in the open make?
+Not a lot!
+The patio cover, however, does aid in improving the long-term durability of the heater.

-So using the heater under a covered patio could be a good alternative to having them outside where they could be left exposed to the rain.
+Using the heater under a covered patio could be an excellent alternative to having an outdoor patio heater in the rain.

 Can outdoor patio heaters be used in winter?

-Electric heaters and fixed natural gas-based heaters should work just fine under low temperatures.
+Electric and fixed natural gas-based heaters should work just fine under low temperatures.